davidandradeduarte/grpc-golang-master-class-udemy/NOTES.md

         fmt.Printf("created client: %f", c)
     }
     ```
+- The `stream` keyword is used in proto files to specify that some request/response is going to be a stream of data
-- Server streaming API makes sense when the server needs to send a huge amount of data back, then diving the data into streams or chunks of data.
+- Server streaming API makes sense when the server needs to send a huge amount of data to the clients, then dividing the data into streams or chunks of data.
 It also makes a lot of sense to use server streaming when you need to push data to the clients, without the need of new requests.
 E.g live feed, chats, etc
-- The `stream` keyword is used in proto files to specify that some request/response is going to be a stream of data
+- Client streaming API makes sense when the client needs to send a huge amount of data to the server, then dividing the data into streams or chunks of data.
+Also when the server processing may be expensive and should happen as the client sends data or when the client needs to push data to the server without really expecting a response
 -

 ## Additional notes